Getting Divorced and Having a Special Needs Child

 Addressing Unique Aspects of Special Needs Child Support

 Many courts rely on child support tables to reach a reasonable amount that will be provided by the non-custodial spouse in the form of child support.
 Unfortunately, these tables often do not address the extra expenses associated with a special needs child such as specialty medical care, non-prescription treatments, and so forth.
-Your Houston divorce attorney should consider retaining the services of an experienced financial advisor to assist in drafting the divorce agreement so the financial impact of the divorce and the child’s financial well-being are properly investigated and addressed.
+Your Houston divorce lawyer should consider retaining the services of an experienced financial advisor to assist in drafting the divorce agreement so the financial impact of the divorce and the child’s financial well-being are properly investigated and addressed.
 For example, it may make more sense to set up an in-kind form of child support because child support payments made directly to the custodial parent is treated as income.
 This could then hinder the child’s ability to qualify for means tested government benefit programs like Medicaid and Social Security Disability.

 Factors Considered by a Texas Court in Determining Custody